-An expert review panel of judges will consider all proposals received by the deadline.
-The review panel will include experts acknowledged as leaders in their fields.
+The IADR Academy of Osseointegration Innovation in Implant Sciences Award Committee. will consider all proposals received by the deadline.
 No members of the IADR Board of Directors may serve as members of the review panel.

 Criteria for review will include:

 - Originality and novelty of the research proposal.
 Does the project employ novel concepts, approaches or methods?
 Are the aims original and innovative?
 Are existing paradigms challenged or new methods or technologies developed?

 - Potential importance to oral health and quality of life.
 Does the study address an important problem?
 What effect might this project have on current methods and concepts that drive this field?

 - Evidence of the applicants’ abilities to conduct the proposed research.
 Are the named investigators appropriately trained to carry out this work?
 Is the work proposed appropriately matched to the experience levels of the researchers?